woo-kyu/woo-kyu.github.io/_posts/study/LinuxPrograming/2023-09-26-Linux_Kernel_programing_101.md

 ### Invoking system calls
 - NOT possible to directly link user-space applications with kernel space for reasons of security and reliability.
-  - User-space applications must not be allowed to directly execute kernel code or manipulate kernel data
+  - User-space applications <span style="color:orange">must not be allowed to directly execute kernel</span> code or manipulate kernel data